 When discussing online privacy and VPNs, the topic of WebRTC leaks and vulnerabilities often comes up.

-While the WebRTC issue is often associated with VPNs, this is in fact a vulnerability with web browsers – Firefox, Opera, and Chrome.
+While the WebRTC issue is often associated with VPNs, this is in fact a vulnerability with web browsers – Firefox, Opera, Chrome, and Brave.

 So what is WebRTC?